How to do PESTEL Analysis

-The 6 letters stand for Political, Economic, Social (or socio-economic), Technological, Environmental and Legal.
+The 6 letters in this acronym stand for Political, Economic, Social (or socio-economic), Technological, Environmental and Legal factors.

 Here are some examples of questions you might ask in each of the six domains.